WilliamDYW/resume/README.md

       - show: false # (options: true, false)
         title: Item Name (eg. Company or Project name)
         location: Location of this title
-        # These two are optional, but you have to use both or none
+        # These two are **optional**, but you have to use both or none
         sub_title: Sub title (eg. Qualification or Job title)(optional)
         duration: Duration for the sub-title, e.g., Aug.
 2022-Sept.
 2023

         # NOT USED. link: Web link (eg. https://sproogen.github.io/modern-resume-theme)(optional)
-        description: | # this will include new lines to allow paragraphs Main content area for the list item.
+        description: # this will include new lines to allow paragraphs
+          - Point1 Main content area for the list item.
+          - Point2 for this Item
   - title: Section Name
-    layout: text (options: list, text)
+    layout: text # (options: list, text)
-    content: | # this will include new lines to allow paragraphs This is where you can write a little more about yourself.
+    content: # this will include new lines to allow paragraphs
+      - Line1 This is where you can write a little more about yourself.
 You could title this section **Interests** and include some of your other interests.

-      Or you could title it **Skills** and write a bit more about things that make you more desirable, like *leadership* or *teamwork*
+      - Line2 Or you could title it **Skills** and write a bit more about things that make you more desirable, like *leadership* or *teamwork*
 ```

 ### Extra LaTeX Command